Who Can Sue for Military Medical Malpractice?

-- Active duty soldiers with a military dependent who has been injured (such as a soldier whose wife dies due to malpractice or an active duty mother whose infant suffered injuries during child birth)
+- Active-duty soldiers with a military dependent who has been injured (such as a soldier whose wife dies due to malpractice or an active duty mother whose infant suffered injuries during childbirth)

 - Retired soldiers injured while retired

-- Veteran’s receiving injuries at VA Hospitals
+- Veteran’s that received injuries at VA Hospitals

 How Long Do I Have to File My Claim for Injuries for a Dependent or Non-active Duty Personnel?

-A: Generally you have only two years from the date you knew you were injured and knew, or should have known, the cause of your injury.
+Generally, you have only two years from the date you knew you were injured and knew, or should have known, the cause of your injury.

 Exactly how long you have to file a claim for medical malpractice varies greatly depending on the facts and requires a careful analysis of the facts and the law by an experienced lawyer.

-Generally, however, for cases involving the United States, you have only two years from the date you knew, or should have known, of the injury and the cause of the injury to file a claim.
-This applies to infants, children, disabled persons, adults and death cases alike.
+Generally, however, for cases involving the United States, you have only two years from the date you knew or should have known, of the injury and the cause of the injury to file a claim.
+This applies to infants, children, disabled persons, adults, and death cases alike.
 This is different from most civilian claims where children have a longer time to file.

 It is critical that you contact an experienced lawyer who handles military malpractice cases as soon as possible after the injury or death occurs to make sure your rights are protected.